-- a) is designed to make a positive contribution to the local landscape or to minimise any negative visual impact, particularly when viewed from Ormesby, Ormesby Little, and Rollesby Broads: and - b) where the tree coverage of the site, which makes an important contribution to the character and appearance of the area is retained, and also protected during construction works; and - c) has no adverse impact on the adjacent Special Area of Conservation and Site of Special Scientific Interest.
+- a) is designed to make a positive contribution to the local landscape or to minimise any negative visual impact, particularly when viewed from Ormesby, Ormesby Little, and Rollesby Broads: and - where the tree coverage of the site, which makes an important contribution to the character and appearance of the area is retained, and also protected during construction works; and - has no adverse impact on the adjacent Special Area of Conservation and Site of Special Scientific Interest.

 Site adjacent to, and slightly overlapping with, SAC and SSSI.
-Flood risk (EA zones 1,2 and 3 zones 1, 2 & 3 by EA 2012 mapping).
+Flood risk (zones 1, 2 & 3 by EA 2012 mapping).